-Damage or ischemia to the brain can lead to loss of function and necrosis of the tissue of the brain due to cellular death.
+In normal situations, waste, carbon dioxide, and other items are taken away from the brain.
+When a stroke occurs, damage or ischemia to the brain can lead to loss of function and necrosis of the tissue of the brain due to cellular death.
+That means that those waste products cannot be easily removed for certain areas of the brain.
+Brain tissue death can ensue.

-Accounts for more then 80% of all stokes and average age is above 60 years of age.
+Ischemic Stroke accounts for more then 80% of all stokes and the average age is above 60 years of age.

 1.)
 Thrombotic – [blood clot that has formed locally]